With Ears to See and Eyes to Hear: Critical reception

 With Ears to See and Eyes to Hear was met with generally positive reviews.
 Gregory Heaney of AllMusic gave the album a 3.5 out of 5 stars.
-He praises the vocal ability of singer Kellin Quinn stating, "Quinn, whose soaring tenor not only gives the songs a hopeful, uplifting quality, but shows off a vocal talent that could just as easily be making pop records."
-He ends off by saying, "With Ears to See, and Eyes to Hear is an incredibly solid debut from a band showing plenty of promise right out of the gate."
+He praised the vocal ability of singer Kellin Quinn stating, "Quinn, whose soaring tenor not only gives the songs a hopeful, uplifting quality, but shows off a vocal talent that could just as easily be making pop records."
+He ended remarking, "With Ears to See, and Eyes to Hear is an incredibly solid debut from a band showing plenty of promise right out of the gate."

 Jason Schreurs of Alternative Press magazine gave the album a harsher review.
 He gave the album a one out of 5 stars.
-He criticizes the album as a "nonstop assault of mainstream influences into an emo/metalcore sound that, ultimately, sounds best dirty and raw -- not this trite, juvenile, wimpy ear-candy."
+He called the album a "nonstop assault of mainstream influences into an emo/metalcore sound that, ultimately, sounds best dirty and raw -- not this trite, juvenile, wimpy ear-candy."

 The album sold 25,000 copies in its first week in the US.